tarikfayad/FTGooglePlacesAPI/README.md

 In order to communicate with a Google Places API, you must first generate your own API key which you can get at [Google Play Developer Console][5].
 You can also take a look at [Introduction - Google Places API][6].

-You must provide API key to a `FTGooglePlacesAPI` service before making any request using it.
+You must provide API key to a `TFGooglePlacesAPI` service before making any request using it.
 Good place for this code is the App Delegate.

 ```objective-c
 //  Provide API key to FTGooglePlacesAPIService before making any requests